 The Intersex Society of North America and their public website is a useful resource to under Intersex and it’s related conditions.

 UK Trans Info has a dedicated section of their website for schools, including best practice guidelines, legal guidance and information for dealing with transphobic bullying.

 Mermaids work to raise awareness about gender nonconformity in children and young people.
 They provide resources and information as a reference point for professionals supporting a gender non-conforming or transgender young person.

 Additional sources used:

-Feedback from teachers and school staff on BigTalk Education's Growing Up Safe programme
+Feedback from school staff on BigTalk Education's Growing Up Safe relationship and sex education programme

 "High quality delivery which is completely age appropriate, also includes e-safety, transgender, gay, lesbian – essential knowledge."Laura Brough